Google Scholar page

 Research by Topic

-- NEW!
-Use It or Lose It: Efficiency Gains from Wealth Taxation (with Burhan Kuruscu, Gueorgui Kambourov, Sergio Ocampo, Daphne Chen), August 29, 2019.
+- Use It or Lose It: Efficiency Gains from Wealth Taxation (with Burhan Kuruscu, Gueorgui Kambourov, Sergio Ocampo, Daphne Chen), August 29, 2019.

 - FINAL Version: Multidimensional Skill Mismatch.
 (AEJ: Macro, January 2020), with Burhan Kuruscu, Satoshi Tanaka, and David Wiczer).